The author has travelled extensively and writes illustrated articles about his experiences, with advice on must-see

 Out of more than 2600 species of palms worldwide, the first selections were made, principally on the basis of suitability to the subtropical island climate.
 The majority of species were obtained as seeds donated by various nurseries and botanic gardens, but mature palms were also introduced in an attempt to transform the rubbish tip as quickly as possible.
 The first palm was planted in September 1996, and the following two years saw an intensive planting campaign.
 Palms from all over the world were introduced, many of these collected on five field trips to Central America, to Florida and to New Caledonia.
 As a result of this intensive activity, even before the turn of the millennium, an assessment of the collection by advisers from the Royal Botanic Gardens at Kew evaluated the Palmetum's collection as the fifth largest in the world.

 1999 - 2013 Project Setbacks and Renewed Enthusiasm

 But then the set backs began.
-The larger palms experienced considerable die back due to the severe shock of transplantation.
-Although the climate of Tenerife is equable and conducive to good growth by many palm species, the exposed hilltop experienced strong winds and at this time there were no effective windbreaks in place.
-And of course the nature of the underlying landfill site meant that the ground they were growing on had no ecological maturity.
+The larger palms suffered considerable die back due to the severe shock of transplantation.
+Although the climate of Tenerife is generally equable and conducive to good growth, the very exposed hilltop experienced strong winds and at this time there were no effective windbreaks in place.
+And of course the nature of the underlying landfill site meant that the ground had no ecological maturity.
 The sight of dead or dying trees led to some loss of enthusiasm.